j3lte/node-rdw/README.md

 var RDWSearch = require('node-rdw'),
     rdwSearch = new RDWSearch();

-// NORMAL SEARCH WITH CALLBACK rdwSearch.searchPlate('71ZXK6', function (err, data) {
+// NORMAL SEARCH WITH CALLBACK, THIS WILL BE DEPRECATED IN THE FUTURE rdwSearch.searchPlate('71ZXK6', function (err, data) {
     if (err) {
         console.log(err);